Tax debts under Self Assessment

 The amount demanded might be wrong

-You must act promptly to get the figure sorted out.
+You must act promptly to get the figures sorted out.
 A simple error, such as a failure to credit a payment you have made, can be corrected by a phone call.
 But an unexpectedly high tax demand may include a “determination” – an estimate made by HMRC when they have not received your tax return.
 Even if this is much higher than your true liability for the year, it is legally due and enforceable.
 The only way to cancel a determination is to complete and send in a tax return.
 You may need to offer DMB some interim payments while the final tax bill is sorted out.

 If your profits have fallen, the ‘payments on account‘ included in your bill may be too high.